JuliaLang/www.julialang.org/contribute/creating_package.md

 ## Starting a package

 1. You need to create a folder to store a new package.
-For example, if you use Atom as an IDE, create a new folder called `Tidlywinks.jl` (packages in Julia generally have a capital first letter).
+For example, if you use Atom as an IDE, create a new folder called `Tiddlywinks.jl` (packages in Julia generally have a capital first letter).
 Then, open the GitHub panel and select **Initialize and publish on GitHub**.
-Now, you can go to your GitHub page and see that 'Tidlywinks.jl' has appeared there, as well as locally.
+Now, you can go to your GitHub page and see that 'Tiddlywinks.jl' has appeared there, as well as locally.

 2. In your terminal application, use the change directory (cd) command to change the current working directory to the location of your package.